-- Contact the Authorities: Report the accident to the police, especially if there’s significant damage to your vehicle or if the deer’s body obstructs traffic.
+- Contact the Authorities: Report the accident to the police, especially if there’s significant damage to your vehicle or the deer’s body obstructs traffic.

-- Document the Incident: Take photos of the accident scene, vehicle damage, and any injuries sustained.
+- Document the Incident: Take photos of the accident scene, vehicle damage, and injuries sustained.
 This documentation will be crucial when filing an insurance claim.

 In summary, car insurance can indeed cover hitting a deer, but it depends on the type of coverage you have.
 Collision coverage applies when you are at fault, while comprehensive coverage protects against damages from unforeseen events, including deer collisions.
-To avoid unexpected expenses, review your insurance policy to ensure you have adequate coverage, and always exercise caution while driving, especially in areas with high deer populations.
-By staying informed and prepared, you can navigate through the aftermath of a deer collision with greater confidence and peace of mind.
+To avoid unexpected expenses, review your insurance policy to ensure adequate coverage, and always exercise caution while driving, especially in areas with high deer populations.
+By staying informed and prepared, you can navigate the aftermath of a deer collision with greater confidence and peace of mind.